 When developing a business case for the implementation of an AP automation solutions, a key focus will be the potential return on investment.

-Given that AP automation impacts so many different areas of a business and savings increase with higher invoice volumes, to calculate the ROI, organisations must consider both financial and non-financial benefits of automation.
+Given that AP automation impacts so many different areas of a business and savings increase with higher invoice volumes, to calculate the ROI, organizations must consider both financial and non-financial benefits of automation.

 The financial benefits of automation play a critical role in the ROI development.
 While specific numbers vary depending on industry, annual invoice volume, and complexity of the AP process, there are a number of core financial factors to consider, including: